code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

     {
         builder.ConfigureAppConfiguration((host, configurationBuilder) =>
         {
-            // remove other settings sources, if necessary configurationBuilder.Sources.Clear();
+            // Remove other settings sources, if necessary configurationBuilder.Sources.Clear();

-            // create custom key-value pairs to be used as settings configurationBuilder.AddInMemoryCollection(
+            //Create custom key-value pairs to be used as settings configurationBuilder.AddInMemoryCollection(
                 new List<KeyValuePair<string, string?>>
                 {